AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##SupportResistanceAreas
 ### Description
-The Support Resistance Areas indicator draws support and resistance areas for the chart.
-There are 4 types of supports and resistances available, all distinguished by varying colors.
+This indicator draws support and resistance areas in the chart.
+There are 4 different types of possible supports and resistances, which are differentiated by various colors.

 Support due to a lower high (ColorLowerHigh)